 Bring the Monster into the Game

 Now that our monster business card template has a solid ground for our monster to put its feet on, it’s time to bring him into the picture.
-Get our Monster Mania Creation Kit and pick the one you like the most.
+Get our Cartoon Monster Clipart Collection and pick the one you like the most.
 You can always use something else, though.

 Simply copy the monster you like and paste it on the monster business card template document or…